By Steve Blank, author of 'The Startup Owner's Manual' and 'The Four Steps to the Epiphany'

 When I got my first job in Silicon Valley, it was through serendipity on my part and desperation on the part of my first employer.
 I really didn't have much of a resume: four years in the Air Force building a SCRAM system for a nuclear reactor and a startup in Ann Arbor, Mich., but not much else.
-It was at my second startup in the Silicon Valley that my life and career took an interesting turn.
-A recruiter found me while I was working in product marketing and wanted to introduce me to a hot startup making something called a workstation.

 "This is a technology-driven company, and your background sounds great.
 Why don't you send me a resume and I'll pass it on."
 A few days later, I got a call back from the recruiter.
 "Steve, you left off your education.
 Where did you go to school?"

 There was a long silence on the other end of the phone.
 "Steve, the VP of sales and marketing previously ran their engineering department.
 He was a professor of computer science at Harvard, and his last job was running the Advanced Systems Division at Xerox PARC.
 Most of the sales force were previously design engineers.
 I can't present a candidate without a college degree.
 Why don't you make something up?"

 I still remember that exact instant of the conversation.
 In that moment, I realized I had a choice.
 But I had no idea how profound, important and lasting it would be.
 It would have been really easy to lie, and the recruiter was telling me to do so.
 "No one checks education anyway," he said.
 This was long before the days of the Internet.